Fairview, Oklahoma

 Fairview is a city in Major County, Oklahoma, United States.
-Its population was 2,579 at the 2010 census.
+The population was 2,740 at the time of the 2020 Census.
 It is the county seat of Major County.

 History

 The first permanent settlers arrived in the area of the present town at the time of the Cherokee Outlet land opening on September 16, 1893.
 The town received its name from Adam Bower, an early settler, because of its scenic location along the Cimarron River.
 The Bower family built a wooden building in which they opened a post office on April 18, 1894.
 One of Adam's sons, Clifford, served as the first postmaster.